 Benefits of a VPN: It lets you work remotely

-Keep in mind that corporate VPNs used to connect to office networks are very different from the consumer-grade services that we generally talk about for personal use.
-You, or the company’s IT administrator, will need to manually set up the VPN on your devices first to make sure that you have access to the office network as required.
+Remember that corporate VPNs used to connect to office networks are very different from the consumer-grade services that we generally talk about for personal use.
+You, or the company’s IT administrator, will need to manually set up the VPN on your devices first to ensure that you have access to the office network as required.

 A VPN lets you unlock certain websites and bypass filters

-A lot of VPN services proudly advertise the fact that it can help you circumvent geolocation restrictions, particularly when it comes to streaming services.
+A lot of VPN services proudly advertise that they can help you circumvent geolocation restrictions, particularly when it comes to streaming services.
 It is often their biggest advantage over competitors and one of the main reasons someone uses one in the first place.
-It’s not the worst thing you can do, since you still have to pay for the service regardless, but there are issues.
+It’s not the worst thing you can do since you still have to pay for the service regardless, but there are issues.